How do I:

 There are a two main ways to find information:

-- from the Contents page (link on the menu at the top of the page)
+- Using the Contents page (link on the menu at the top of the page).

 The search box is located near the top of the screen.
 As text is entered in this box, a list of pages (species, subfamily, family, order or supporting text) with the search text in the title or scientific name will be shown below the search box.
-For example, entering ‘babbler’ in the search box will return a list below the search box with the name of each species and two families that have the word in the title (see first image below).
-Clicking on any of these will take you to the page.
+For example, entering ‘babbler’ in the search box will return a list below the search box with the name of each species and two families that have the word in the title (see image below).
+Clicking on any of these links will take you to the page.
+Note that searches are not case sensitive and, in this search box, hyphens and apostrophes are optional with, for example, ‘Buller’s’ and ‘Bullers’ returning the same list of entries.

-The last item in the list is “All items containing babbler…”.
-Clicking on this takes you to a page showing all pages containing the word babbler anywhere within them (see second image below).
+If ‘babbler’ is entered in the search box, the last item in the list is “All items containing babbler…”.
+Clicking on this takes you to a page showing all pages containing the word babbler anywhere within the text (see image below).
 This page has two search boxes: the one at the top of the screen (used as described above) and one below the line with a blue search button.
 This second search box is used to search for all pages containing the text anywhere on the page.
-The search for ‘babbler’ returns 7 screens of pages which include the word ‘babbler’.
+The search for ‘babbler’ returns three screens of pages which include the word ‘babbler’.
 The second search box can be used to refine your search or enter new searches for all pages containing the search text.
 If ‘babbler’ was replaced with ‘quoll’ and the search button pressed, only pages containing this text would be shown.
 If you are looking for search terms which include spaces (eg. “smoky mouse”, ”Satin Bowerbird”) add the quotes otherwise the list returned will include documents which include both words, whether together or not.

 Opening the pages in the list does not take you to the search text.
 To find the text in the page, use the ‘find in page’ functionality in your browser (Ctrl+F for Windows or Command-F for Apple).